anuket-project/anuket-specifications/doc/ref_cert/lfn/chapters/chapter02.md

 **Conformance Process**.
 Conformance and issuance of NFVI badges will be as follows:
- - NFVI supplier utilizes, or installs a target RM/RA-x certified RI lab.
+ - NFVI supplier utilizes, or installs a target RM/RA-x in a RI lab.
  - Required artifacts are submitted/supplied to the OVP, demonstrating proper Lab Installation, Compliance, Validation, Performance, and Release of Results & Known Issues.
  - Artifact validations will be corroborated and confirmed by the OVP. with direct comparison between measured results and documented FRs/NFRs for applications, hardware and software configuration settings, and host systems.
  - All OVP inquiries, requests for re-tests, or reformatting / re-uploading of results data are closed.